neneboe/BittyBird/README.md

 ## Requirements

 BittyBird was written for connecting to Phoenix apps versions >=1.3 using Swift 4.1.2 targeted at devices using iOS 8.0 and above.
-It's dependencies are [SwiftMsgPack](https://github.com/malcommac/SwiftMsgPack), which it uses for its MessagePack implementaion, and [Starscream](https://github.com/daltoniam/Starscream), a Swift WebSocket library.
+It's dependencies are [SwiftMsgPack](https://github.com/malcommac/SwiftMsgPack), which it uses for its MessagePack serialization, and [Starscream](https://github.com/daltoniam/Starscream), a Swift WebSocket library.

 ## Usage